jump-dev/JuMP.jl/docs/src/manual/nonlinear.md

 @objective(model, Min, op_f(x...))
 ```

-If the operator takes several vector inputs, write a function which takes the
+If the operator takes several vector inputs, write a function that takes the
 splatted arguments and reconstructs the required vector inputs:
 ```@repl
 using JuMP